-The recent literature on the economic effects of forced migration as a consequence of wars, civil conflicts, or natural disasters is surveyed in Becker and Ferrara (2019), Verme and Schuettler (2021), and Becker (2022).
+The recent literature on the economic effects of forced migration as a consequence of wars, civil conflicts, or natural disasters is surveyed in Becker and Ferrara (2019) and Verme and Schuettler (2021).
 Two more closely related papers focusing on local, long-run effects are Sarvimäki (2011) and Murard and Sakalli (2018).
 Sarvimäki studies a forced relocation program in Finland after WWII using an instrumental-variables strategy and finds positive long-run effects on wages.
-Murard and Sakalli study forced migration into Greece around 1920 and document positive long-run effects on education
+Murard and Sakalli study forced migration into Greece around 1920 and document positive long-run effects on education and earnings when comparing spatially contiguous municipalities with similar geographic and premigration features.
+Becker et al. (2020) examine the effect of forced relocation in Poland after WWII.
+They show that while there were no pre-WWII differences in education, Poles

 5Additional works based on the arrival of WWII refugees in West Germany at the county level are Braun and Kvasnicka (2014), Wyrwich (2020), and Braun et al. (2021).
 Braun and Kvasnicka and Braun et al. use instrumental-variables strategies to analyze the effect of the WWII refugee inflow in Germany on, respectively, sectoral employment and population growth at the county level up to 1970.
 Wyrwich studies the persistence of the population shock generated by the WWII refugee inflow in Germany at the county level up to 2010 based on a difference-in-difference comparison between the French occupation zone and the combined British and US occupation zones.
-In another related study, Bleakley and Lin (2012) find that many cities in North America formed where geographic obstacles to water navigation led to overland hauling.
-These cities still exist today, although their original advantages became obsolete long ago.
 Somewhat less closely related is Burchardi and Hassan (2013), who examine how, after the fall of the Berlin Wall in 1989, personal relationships between WWII refugees in West Germany and East Germans affected local economic growth.
-There are also recent studies that examine the consequences of the arrival of WWII refugees in Germany on integration outcomes, in particular on vote shares of political parties (Chevalier et al., 2018; Braun and Dwenger, 2020; Lang and Schneider, 2022).